 (2) Within two hundred seventy days of receipt of the management plan, each county shall adopt a special management area land use ordinance consistent with the management plan, and thereafter may adopt an amendment, revision or variance to a land use ordinance at any time.
 Each county upon adoption of a special management area land use ordinance shall promptly submit the adopted ordinance to the Commission.

-&lt;sup>1 So in original.
+1 So in original.
 No par.
 (2) has been enacted.

-&lt;sup>2So in original.
+2 So in original.
 No subsec. (g) has been enacted.

 (i) Review by Commission